-In connection with the mandatory Individual Provider training, the METC Fund shall:
+In connection with the mandatory Provider training, the METC Fund shall:

 - a.
 Register Providers for training classes; - b.
-Where practical, secure a neutral third-party location, or a virtual location, to conduct the training sessions; - c.
-Conduct the training classes in accordance with the curriculum approved by the State; - d.
-Track Provider attendance by requiring Providers to sign in and sign out and complete the Acknowledgment of Participation Form provided by the State; if the training is virtual, METC will complete periodic attendance checks throughout the duration of each session.
-The METC will collect these documents at the end of the training and provide DHS with copies; and - e.
+Where practical, secure a neutral third-party location to conduct the training sessions; - Conduct the training classes in accordance with the curriculum approved by the State; - d.
+Track Provider attendance by requiring Providers to sign in and sign out and complete the Acknowledgement of Participation Form provided by the State.
+The METC will collect these documents at the end of training and provide DHS with copies; and - e.
 Process and issue payments to Providers for attending the classes, which may be accomplished by direct deposit to a Provider's bank account or other forms of payment.
 If a Provider wishes to elect direct deposit, the METC Fund shall be responsible for gathering such direct deposit information from Providers. - f.
-Utilize the monthly list of new Providers provided by the State to the Union per Article IV, Section 4 of the collective bargaining agreement as the list of Providers who are eligible for registration. - g.
-Register new Providers within 30 days of receiving the list; for incumbent providers within 30 days of their 366th day. - h.
-Providers are required to participate in the annual mandatory training within 60 days of the annual hire date. - i.
-The Union will provide a semi-monthly list of Providers that have attended and acknowledged the training.
+Utilize the monthly list provided by the State to the Union per Article IV, Section 4 of the collective bargaining agreement as the list of Providers who are eligible for registration.

-In connection with the mandatory Individual Provider training, the State shall:
+In connection with the mandatory Provider training, the State shall:

-- a.
+a.
 Annually approve the budget and curriculum in a timely manner so as not to delay the implementation of training.
-The State shall pay for training performed based upon the amount the Union has actually expended up to the annual maximum referenced above. - b.
-For each year of the agreement, send a minimum of two emailed and mailed notifications to Providers and one mailed and emailed notice to Customers on DHS letterhead informing Individual Providers of the mandatory training classes, the schedule of training dates and locations; - c.
-Coordinate with the METC Fund on drafting and timing of notices sent by the State and METC Fund; - d.
+The State shall pay for training performed based upon the amount the Union has actually expended up to the annual maximum referenced above.

+- b.
+For each year of the agreement, send two mailed notifications to Providers and one mailed notice to Consumers on DHS letterhead informing Providers of the mandatory training classes, the schedule of training dates and locations; - c.
+Coordinate with the METC Fund on drafting and timing of notices sent by the State and the METC Fund; - d.
 Provide the METC Fund a list of outside facilities which provide meeting space at no cost.